Chromosomal and Genetic Conditions

 Some children will need to take medicines that lower their heart rate or blood pressure or both.
-Children who have major problems with their aorta or aortic valve may need surgery to repair or replace them.
+Children who have major problems with their aorta, aortic valve or mitral valve may need surgery to repair or replace them.

 New Treatments for Marfan Syndrome